marioumacoding/Guessy-Game/README.md

-# How to Play Wordle
+# How to Play GUESSY

 Wordle is a word-guessing game where the goal is to guess a hidden five-letter word.
 Here's how you can play: